suchi045/Pick-A-Book-Website/README.md

 This project is a beginner-friendly bookstore website built using only HTML and CSS.
 It demonstrates how to create and structure a multi-page static website while focusing on layout design, navigation, and clean user interface.

-The website includes five interconnected pages:
+The website includes the following interconnected pages:

 - Home Page
 - Book Details Page